Youth in Care:

 Youth on Independent Living and Youth Agreements:

-- If you are currently on an Independent Living Agreement or a Youth Agreement and you are turning 19 during the COVID-19 pandemic, your Agreement can be extended to June 30th, 2020 and you will continue to receive funding to cover your housing costs and living expenses.
+- If you are currently on an Independent Living Agreement or a Youth Agreement and you have turned 19, or are turning 19 during the COVID-19 pandemic, your Agreement can be extended to March 31, 2021 and you will continue to receive funding to cover your housing costs and living expenses.

 - Your coverage for MSP, Pharmacare, medical supplies and Pacific Blue Cross benefit, including optical and dental will remain in place.